KrolKamil/favourite-movies/README.md

 # SUPER SIMPLE DOCUMENTATION JUST FOR BASIC KNOWLEDGE OF API
 # Catalogue of favourite movies

-# IMPORTANT: APP DO NOT CONTAIN UNIT TESTS
+# IMPORTANT: APP DOES NOT CONTAIN UNIT TESTS

-Simple catalogue app with two functionalities:
+The simple catalogue app with two functionalities:
  - add film
- - get random film by duration | genres
+ - get a random film by duration | genres

 ## Install
     npm install